Sanidhya-Sehgal/hospital-manager/README.md

 7. Import the file 'myhmsdb.sql' inside your newly created database and click ok.
 8. Open a new tab and type 'localhost/foldername' in the url of your browser
 9. Hurray!
 That's it!

-### SOFTWARES USED
-  - XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
-And, files were built inside opt/lampp/htdocs/myhmsp
-  - Sublime Text 3.2 was used as a text editor.
-  - Google Chrome Version 77.0.3865.90 was used to run the project (localhost/myhmsp was used as the url).

 ### Starting Apache And MySQL in XAMPP: